frostplexx/dotfiles.nix/README.md

 ### Prerequisites

-- A Computer running macOS or NixOS
+- A Computer running the latest macOS or NixOS
+- An internet connection

 ### Disable SIP (Optional)